 Carole has been a cornerstone of the Dragonfly Centre for over 18 years.
 She was instrumental in developing our Child Care programming as well as establishing the extensive Family Resource Centre.
 She has taught many of Pender's children, bringing her dedication to children and their early development into all her programs.
 Carole continues to facilitate the well attended Parents and Babes drop in program as well as many important parenting education classes and youth courses.

-Karen Parker was hired in 2018 to facilitate our drop in Healthy Opportunities for Preschoolers program (HOP).
-Karen transforms the school gym each week into a morning kid zone for parents and/or caregivers to play with their preschoolers.
-She plans and arranges tunnels, ball pits, obstacle courses, bean bag tosses, plasma cars and much, much more so everyone is is engaged and having fun.
-Karen is dedicated to Pender Island families and runs many programs for children and youth.
-She recognizes and understands child and youth development and keeps her programs fun and relatable.
+Rowie was hired as a child care provider in 2015 at Dragonfly Child Care.
+In 2018, Rowie left the centre to have a child of her own.
+Rowie and Ember attend our weekly Parents and Babes and HOP programs and they are now facilitating our drop in Healthy Opportunities for Preschoolers program (HOP).
+Rowie transforms the school gym each week into a morning kid zone for parents and/or caregivers to play with their preschoolers.
+She plans and arranges tunnels, ball pits, obstacle courses, bean bag tosses, hula hoops, plasma cars and much, much more so everyone is is engaged and having fun.
+Rowie is dedicated to Pender Island families and understands that parents are a child's most important teacher.